IPGP/morumotto/docs/user_guide.md

 If you want to use another RDBMS (PostGreSQL for example), please check the [Django documentation](https://docs.djangoproject.com/en/dev/topics/install/#database-installation "Django Database Installation")

-##### Bind database tables to SiQaCo objects
+##### Bind database tables to Morumotto objects

-+ Inside the _siqaco_ root directory, execute
++ Inside the _morumotto_ root directory, execute

     ```sh
     python manage.py migrate
-    python manage.py makemigrations seismicarchive monitoring qualitycontrol logdb
+    python manage.py makemigrations archive monitoring qualitycontrol logdb
     python manage.py migrate
     ```

 ##### Create an admin user :

-+ Inside the _siqaco_ directory, execute
++ Inside the _morumotto_ directory, execute

     ```sh
     python manage.py createsuperuser
     ```

 Fill the required informations.
-Don't forget it, it will be your administrator user for the SIQACO software
+Don't forget it, it will be your administrator user for the Morumotto software

 All good, you're ready to go now !